 explaining clearly where we stand now.

-Firefox, Chrome, Edge and others, all are platforms for seamlessly acquiring and running applications on user's
+Firefox, Chrome, Edge and others, are platforms for seamlessly acquiring and running applications on user's computer.

-In the end, I stated the obvious.
-What can we learn from that?
-I think that these shower-thoughts can direct us to
+In the end, I feel like I stated the obvious.
+Still, what can we learn from it?
+I think that these shower-thoughts

-see our needs better.
-What we have is a platform that can seamlessly launch cross-platform programs in a sandboxed
+can help us see our needs better.
+What we have is a platform that can seamlessly launch cross-platform programs in a

 connection for running local programs will only increase.
 This in turn, can make things as "Application as a Service"

 more and more prevalent.
-I don't necessarily think they are bad, but they may become bad, depending on how they are
+I don't necessarily think they are bad, but they may become bad for the user, depending on how

 Trends like Electron partially fight this.
 On the other hand, they create other problems including astoundingly